Available in English or French.

 Robert Faurisson was not a man for vague rhetorical gestures: he was dedicated to historical exactitude, a term he preferred to the less precise and perhaps unattainable concept expressed by “truth”, and the statement above (which he first made in a radio interview more than a year after the interview presented here) was rooted in two decades of detailed research, both documentary and physical, in archives around the world and on-site at the alleged “Nazi death camps” themselves.

-For decades Professor Faurisson was relentlessly pursued in the French courts, and particularly after a special law was enacted in July 1990 to criminalise his work: even at the hour of his death a decision was pending in a court near Vichy.
-The search for historical exactitude continues, and in 2022 those engaged in that search stand on Robert Faurisson’s shoulders, in the manner variously attributed to Sir Isaac Newton and to the 12th century scholar Bernard of Chartres, who was said “to compare us to dwarfs perched on the shoulders of giants.
+For decades Professor Faurisson was relentlessly pursued in the French courts, and particularly after a special law was enacted in July 1990 to criminalize his work: even at the hour of his death a decision was pending in a court near Vichy.
+The search for historical exactitude continues, and in 2022 those engaged in that search stand on Robert Faurisson’s shoulders, in the manner variously attributed to Sir Isaac Newton and to the 12th-century scholar Bernard of Chartres, who was said “to compare us to dwarfs perched on the shoulders of giants.
 He pointed out that we see more and farther than our predecessors, not because we have keener vision or greater height, but because we are lifted up and borne aloft on their gigantic stature.”

 We are fortunate that Professor Faurisson’s closest colleagues have maintained an online archive (at robert-faurisson.com) containing most of his writings, a site that they occasionally update with new translations and transcriptions.
 One such recent English translation is this important and comprehensive interview.